h8d13/Mac-G5-2005-Restore/ARCHPOWER.md

 > I had unplugged my drive because it had the debian install and kept booting to it (Weird yaboot binary points directly to it, even booting off usb would get me to the debian install)

-When i plugged it back in I couldnt find it in `lsblk` or `fdisk -l` HERE IS THE FIX WITHOUT REBOOTING!
+When i plugged it back in I couldnt find it in `lsblk` or `fdisk -l`

+HERE IS THE FIX WITHOUT REBOOTING!
 `echo "- - -" > /sys/class/scsi_host/host0/scan` Idk, you tell me.

 ![image](https://github.com/user-attachments/assets/9fcda476-fb02-4d12-a44f-d85f02054a2b)

+[ArchPowerGuide](https://github.com/kth5/archpower/wiki/Installation-%7C--NewWorld-PowerMac-with-Grub)

-Yuu can see here, the usb, the target.
+You can see here, the usb, the target.
 And my first partition ^^ I made 12MB instead of 32mb because I'm an idiot.
 Don't be an idiot.

-[ArchPowerGuide](https://github.com/kth5/archpower/wiki/Installation-%7C--NewWorld-PowerMac-with-Grub)

-`mac-fdisk /dev/sdX` (X being your target)
+`mac-fdisk /dev/sdX` (X being your target, I will refer to it as `sda` from now on)

 `i` then `y`